x87/100-SCM-Functions/README.md

 * loadModel(modelId: int) - loads model by id
 * getForecast(hours: int): int - returns weather type coming in {hours}
-* log(s: string) - adds a new entry in CLEO.log
 * setCarPlateText(car: int, text: string) - changes the text on car's number place
-* saveScreenToPng(f: string, left: int, top: int, w: int, h: int) - saves portion of screen to a png file
 * replaceStringInFile(f: string, find: string, replace: string) - replaces string {find} in {f} with {replace}
 * spawnCar(modelId: int): int - spawns a new car like a cheat and returns its handle
 * isPointInsideGarage(x: float, y: float, z: float): logical - return true if point is located inside a garage